4.96 from 161 votes

 Maybe cutting drastically back on the amount of sugar that I’m consuming during Lent has sent my brain into a cookie-obsessed frenzy, but I’m full-on crazy about these Nutella-stuffed cookies, and I want everyone to try them.

-They’re actually a Frankenstein of a cookie driven together by my newfound love of browned butter cookie dough (I used nearly the same exact dough in Friday’s recipe, shhh) and merged that with my love of stuffing desserts inside other desserts, and the half-empty jar of Nutella left over after making a video of these Nutella brownies.
+They’re actually a Frankenstein of a cookie driven together by my newfound love of browned butter cookie dough (I used nearly the same exact dough in Friday’s white chocolate chip macadamia nut cookiesshhh) and merged that with my love of stuffing desserts inside other desserts (like my carrot cake cheesecake), and the half-empty jar of Nutella left over after making a video of these Nutella brownies.
 Rather than finish off the Nutella spoonful by shameful spoonful, I opted to instead stuff it inside my recent favorite cookie dough for these Nutella stuffed cookies.

 Nutella Stuffed Cookies - made with brown butter and sprinkled with sea salt! || Sugar Spun Run